 NOTE: Any unauthorized withdrawal from an IDA participant's matched savings account will result in immediate termination from the IDA Program, a lawsuit or prosecution, and prohibition from future participation in the IDA program.

-IHCDA Recommendation: Emergency withdrawals are strongly discouraged, but if necessary should have a higher level of scrutiny.
+IHCDA Recommendation: Emergency withdrawals should have a higher level of scrutiny.
 Case notes from the IDA Administrator explaining the rationale along with all supporting documentation should be placed in the applicant file.